Mumbai attack was run from Pakistan, India says

-NEW DELHI Hafiz Saeed, the founder of Pakistan-based Lashkar-e-Taiba which is blamed by India for the deadly 2008 Mumbai attacks, may have been present in a Pakistani "control room" where the attacks were coordinated, Home Minister P. Chidambaram said on Friday.
+NEW DELHI, June 29 The leader of the Pakistan-based militant group India blames for the deadly 2008 Mumbai attacks may have been present in a Pakistani "control room" where the attacks were coordinated, India said on Friday.

-Indian authorities have long viewed Hafiz Saeed as the mastermind of the 26/11 Mumbai attacks in which 166 people were killed.
+Indian authorities have long viewed Hafiz Saeed, founder of Lashkar-e-Taiba, as the mastermind of the attacks in which 166 people were killed.
 In April the United States announced a $10 million reward for information leading to his arrest.

 Although Islamabad did not react to the charges on Friday, it previously has rejected Indian allegations of any involvement and said it has acted against the members of Lashkar-e-Taiba accused of mounting the raid.